inpsyde/translationmanager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With the *TranslationMANAGER*, exporting content from your WordPress Multisite is simple and straightforward.
+With *TranslationMANAGER*, exporting content from your WordPress Multisite is easy and straightforward.

 == Description ==